PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/AdvancedPowerBI.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OyddY7DlV58" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This film will introduce you to bayesian statistics and demonstrate how this new approach to statistics has revolutionized the field from artificial intelligence and clinical trials to how your computer filters spam!
 We'll also discuss the Law of Large Numbers and how we can use simulations to help us better understand the "rules" of our data, even if we don't know the equations that define those rules.
-But, don't worry, learning Bayesesian statistics is not part of this course.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oZCskBpHWyk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>